-1. This form is to be submitted even if no profiling complaints were received by the Department.
+- (c) The annual profiling complaint certification form. - 1.
+This form is to be submitted even if no profiling complaints were received by the Department.

-Summaries of complaints and copies of complaints provided to LECC may not include personal information concerning the complainant or an officer except as to any personal information on the DSP form (ORS 131.925).
+Summaries of complaints and copies of complaints provided to LECC may not include personal information concerning the complainant or an officer (ORS 131.925).